Andrew Marshall (Canadian football)

-Andrew Marshall (born June 22, 1990) is a Canadian football defensive lineman who is currently a free agent.
-He was most recently a member of the Edmonton Eskimos of the Canadian Football League (CFL).
-He played CIS football and NCAA football at Simon Fraser University and attended Ballenas Secondary School in Parksville, British Columbia.
-He has also been a member of the Calgary Stampeders, BC Lions, and Ottawa Redblacks.
+Andrew Marshall (born June 22, 1990) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL) for the BC Lions and Ottawa Redblacks.
+He played CIS football and NCAA football at Simon Fraser University.
+He was also a member of the Calgary Stampeders and Edmonton Eskimos of the CFL but did not appear in any games for those teams.

+Early life

+Marshall attended Ballenas Secondary School in Parksville, British Columbia.

 Professional career

 Calgary Stampeders

 Marshall was signed by the Calgary Stampeders on April 25, 2013.
 He was released by the Stampeders on June 23, 2013.

 BC Lions

 Marshall signed with the BC Lions on July 8, 2013.
 He played in his first career game on September 27, 2013 against the Winnipeg Blue Bombers.

 Ottawa Redblacks

-Marshall was drafted by the Ottawa Redblacks in the third round of the 2013 CFL Expansion Draft.
+Marshall was drafted by the Ottawa Redblacks in the third round of the 2013 CFL expansion draft.
 He played in 82 games from 2014 to 2018 with the club and recorded 12 defensive tackles, 56 special teams tackles, three sacks, one interception, and two forced fumbles over that time.
 He also played in three Grey Cup games, winning the 104th Grey Cup in 2016.
 He became a free agent on February 12, 2019.